Qualifications and Experience

-- I am a full member of the Division of Clinical Psychology and I am listed on the Specialist Register of Clinical Neuropsychologists, indicating further specialist training and experience within the area of neuropsychology.
+- Dr McCrimmon is a full member of the Division of Clinical Psychology and is listed on the Specialist Register of Clinical Neuropsychologists, indicating further specialist training and experience within the area of neuropsychology.

-- I have completed a diploma in clinical neuropsychology at distinction level in addition to the British Psychological Society's Qualification in Clinical Neuropsychology.
+- Dr McCrimmon has completed a diploma in clinical neuropsychology at distinction level in addition to the British Psychological Society's Qualification in Clinical Neuropsychology.

-- I am registered with the Health and Care Professions Council (Registration No: PYL19389) and a Chartered member of the British Psychological Society (Membership No: 079188).
+- Dr McCrimmon is registered with the Health and Care Professions Council (Registration No: PYL19389) and is a Chartered member of the British Psychological Society (Membership No: 079188).

-- I am listed on the Register of Applied Psychology Practice Supervisors (RAPPS), which recognises psychologists with specialist expertise in supervision.
+- Dr McCrimmon is listed on the Register of Applied Psychology Practice Supervisors (RAPPS), which recognises psychologists with specialist expertise in supervision.

-- I have over 15 years full-time experience working in inpatient, outpatient and community settings within the NHS, offering assessment, rehabilitation and diagnostic services to individuals who have acquired brain injury, long term neurological conditions and dementia.
-This has included work in specialist community neurorehabilitation teams, memory assessment services, dementia and older adult mental health services, and acute and post-acute specialist inpatient units.
+- Dr McCrimmon has twenty years' full-time experience working in inpatient, outpatient and community settings within the NHS, offering assessment, rehabilitation and diagnostic services to individuals who have acquired brain injuries, long term neurological conditions and dementia.
+This has included work in specialist community neurorehabilitation teams, memory assessment services, dementia and older adult mental health services, and acute and post-acute specialist inpatient and rehabilitation units.

-I strongly adhere to professional guidelines and the HCPC and BPS code of conduct, and conscientiously follow recommendations and guidance from national legislation in order to provide a quality service and protect the public.
+Dr McCrimmon adheres to professional guidelines and the HCPC and BPS code of conduct, and conscientiously follows national recommendations and the latest research evidence in order to provide a quality service.

 Research and Publications